Drewsif/PiShrink/README.md

 * `-s` will skip the autoexpanding part of the process.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
 * `-r` will attempt to repair the filesystem if regular repairs fail
 * `-z` will Gzip compress the image after shrinking.
+If pigz is installed it will use that instead.
 The `.gz` extension will be added to the filename.
-* `-x` will xz compress the image after shrinking.
+* `-x` will xz compress the image after shrinking using as many threads as cpu cores available.
 The `.xz` extension will be added to the filename.

 ## Prerequisites ##